Chemistry (CH)

 Credits: 3

-The fundamental principles and concepts of equilibrium thermodynamics including entropy, energy, temperature, heat, work, and chemical potential.
+The fundamental principles and concepts of equilibrium thermodynamics including entropy, energy, temperature, heat, work, and chemical potential, as well as chemical kinetics.
 Applications include chemical reactions, phase changes, environmental science, and biochemical systems.

 Note(s): Three hours of lecture-discussion per week.
 This non-lab course may be used to satisfy a requirement for the chemistry major with biochemistry concentration but may not be used to satisfy any requirements for the chemistry major.
 CH 330 is the same as the lecture-discussion component of CH 332.